spkelle2/Equipment_Routing_Docs/variation.rst

 Set-Up for Daily Computations
 -----------------------------

-Assigning the time window as optimally as possible, the fist step for each variation of region is to smooth the demand for the number of drop-offs and pick-ups to be made each day as evenly as possible subject to all drop-offs and pick-ups occuring within the time window.
+Assigning the time window as optimally as possible, the first step for each variation of region is to smooth the demand for the number of drop-offs and pick-ups to be made each day as evenly as possible subject to all drop-offs and pick-ups occuring within the time window.
 (The section "Smoothing Demand"